Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/events/standard/user_enriched.md

 <!-- ![](/img/docs/events/user_enriched.png) -->

-> To send the "user_enriched" event, the _Track API_ is used.
-For more details, refer to the [Track API](/getting-started/analyze/instrumentation/events/event-tracking).
+> To send this event, the _Track API_ is used.
+For more details, [click here](/getting-started/analyze/instrumentation/events/event-tracking).

 <hr/>